caos30/dolibarr_stocktransfers_module/README.md

 The usual to any other module of Dolibarr.

 Note: if you are updating your existing module -already using it- go to Settings > Modules and visit the settings of this module, and do at least one time a SAVE of settings with new configuration.
-It will preserve the existing options but it probably will add new ones.
+It will preserve the existing options but it will probably add new ones.

 Complete information at: https://imasdeweb.com/index.php?pag=m_blog&gad=detalle_entrada&entry=39

-## Install new version of the module (update)
+## Install new version of the module (upgrade)

-Simply copy all the files of the module replacing the existing ones on /htdocs/custom/stocktransfers or /htdocs/stocktransfers depending on where you installed it.
+Simply copy all the files of the module replacing the existing ones on /htdocs/custom/stocktransfers (recommended) or /htdocs/stocktransfers depending on where you installed it.
 You will need to deactivate && re-activate the module on Setup > Modules if it's mentioned in the CHANGELOG file for your update.
 Usually it is not needed, but it's recommended.

 ## License